igraph/igraph/interfaces/python/doc/source/tutorial.rst

 :meth:`summary` is a new command that you haven't seen before; it is a member of |igraph|'s own namespace and it can be used to get an overview of a given graph object.
-It lists the number of nodes and edges, checks whether the graph is directed, counts the connected components, calculates the graph diameter, the edge density and the average path lengths.
+It lists the number of vertices and edges, checks whether the graph is directed, counts the connected components, calculates the graph diameter, the edge density and the average path lengths.
 All of these informations can be calculated separately by the appropriate methods of :class:`Graph` of course;
 we will talk about these later in the reference manual.
 In general, :meth:`summary` is primarily